CrowdStrike/terraform-provider-crowdstrike/docs/data-sources/filevantage_policies.md

 ### Optional

+- `created_by` (String) Filter policies by the user who created them.
+All provided filter attributes must match for a policy to be returned (omitted attributes are ignored).
+Supports wildcard matching with '*' where '*' matches any sequence of characters until the end of the string or until the next literal character in the pattern is found.
+Multiple wildcards can be used in a single pattern.
+Matching is case insensitive.
+Cannot be used together with 'ids'.
+- `description` (String) Filter policies by description.
+All provided filter attributes must match for a policy to be returned (omitted attributes are ignored).
+Supports wildcard matching with '*' where '*' matches any sequence of characters until the end of the string or until the next literal character in the pattern is found.
+Multiple wildcards can be used in a single pattern.
+Matching is case insensitive.
+Cannot be used together with 'ids'.
+- `enabled` (Boolean) Filter policies by enabled status.
+All provided filter attributes must match for a policy to be returned (omitted attributes are ignored).
+Cannot be used together with 'ids'.
-- `ids` (List of String) List of file vantage policy IDs to retrieve.
-Uses the /filevantage/entities/policies/v1 endpoint.
-Cannot be used together with 'type'.
+- `ids` (List of String) List of FileVantage policy IDs to retrieve.
+Cannot be used together with 'platform_names' or other filter attributes.
+- `modified_by` (String) Filter policies by the user who last modified them.
+All provided filter attributes must match for a policy to be returned (omitted attributes are ignored).
+Supports wildcard matching with '*' where '*' matches any sequence of characters until the end of the string or until the next literal character in the pattern is found.
+Multiple wildcards can be used in a single pattern.
+Matching is case insensitive.
+Cannot be used together with 'ids'.
+- `name` (String) Filter policies by name.
+All provided filter attributes must match for a policy to be returned (omitted attributes are ignored).
+Supports wildcard matching with '*' where '*' matches any sequence of characters until the end of the string or until the next literal character in the pattern is found.
+Multiple wildcards can be used in a single pattern.
+Matching is case insensitive.
+Cannot be used together with 'ids'.
+- `platform_names` (Set of String) Filter policies by platform names.
+Valid values: Windows, Linux, Mac.
+Defaults to all.
+Cannot be used together with 'ids'.
 - `sort` (String) Sort order for the results.
-Can be used with 'type'.
-Valid values include field names with optional '.asc' or '.desc' suffix.
-Example: 'name.asc', 'precedence.desc'
+Can be used with 'platform_names'.
+Valid values: 'precedence', 'created_timestamp', 'modified_timestamp', optionally followed by '.asc' or '.desc' (e.g., 'precedence.desc').
+By default, '.asc' is used if no direction is specified.
-- `type` (String) Filter policies by platform type (Windows, Linux, Mac).
-Uses the /filevantage/queries/policies/v1 endpoint.
 Cannot be used together with 'ids'.

 ### Read-Only

-- `policies` (Attributes List) The list of file vantage policies (see [below for nested schema](#nestedatt--policies))
+- `policies` (Attributes List) The list of FileVantage policies (see [below for nested schema](#nestedatt--policies))

 <a id="nestedatt--policies"></a>
 ### Nested Schema for `policies`